BegoRodriguez/BegoRodriguez/README.md

 - 👋 Hi, I’m @BegoRodriguez
 - 👀 I’m interested in learning Fullstack
 - 🌱 I’m currently learning with Escuela Platon, freeCodeCamp and The Odin Project
-- 💞️ I’m looking to collaborate on things that help me to learn more
+- 💞️ I’m looking to learn more and land a job in IT again
 - 📫 How to reach me brodfer@gmail.com

 <!---